 FEMA has designated May 12, 2018 as National Animal Disaster Preparedness Day (NADPD).
 Is your pet prepared?
 Meaning, do you have a plan for your pet in the event of an emergency?
 If you need to evacuate, please, please, please.
 DO NOT leave your pet behind.

 Indirectly, Hurricane Irma caused my broken ankle.
 Directly, and even though it’s been eight months, I get upset thinking about Hurricane Irma.
 My home is still in disarray from packing things up in less than 12 hours before evacuating.
 For various reasons, I haven’t had time to put things back in order and try not to let it bother me that I’m living in what feels like a flipped, unsettled environment.
+I was lucky that my house didn’t sustain as much damage as other people’s.
+A few people I know had to get WDR Roofing Company to replace their roof after it was damaged so badly by the hurricane.
 I’m still amazed how much I was able to do in a short period of time, yet, after all these months, can’t put it all together.

 Working in the emergency operations center and being told to prepare for a direct hit was alarming.
 Then being told to be prepared to be self-sufficient for up to two weeks because it could take that long for rescue and recovery teams to reach our area (because our population is smaller than other areas in the path) was unsettling and frightening.
 Images of The Walking Dead flashed through my mind.

 With work and having little time to prepare my home, I forgot some things in my pet emergency go-kit.
 I pride myself in doing the right thing and I was caught up in helping others that I didn’t properly prepare for myself or my pets.
 I dropped the ball.